Your Guide To Managing Client Expectations

 1. Identify the level of service they require

 Merely hearing and understanding the expectations of your clients isn’t enough.
 Our memories aren’t as good as we’d like to believe.
-With this in mind, take note of your clients’ expectations.
-SPP.co has multiple options you can choose from.
-Write a note inside an order/ticket, or add a note to the client’s profile:
+With this in mind, take note of your clients’ expectations, either in your CRM, or SPP’s note section in the client profiles.

 Whenever you have a conversation, it’s always a good idea to send a quick email follow up providing a summary of what was discussed.
-You can also include the next steps and the outcomes you’re looking to produce following the conversation.
-By writing everything out, you’re keeping track of what you and the client are agreeing to do.
-As a result, you can expect fewer misunderstandings.
+AI tools can even write these summaries for you after analyzing the call.

 Keep in mind that verbally communicating doesn’t have the same effect as written communication.
 When you agree to conditions or terms, having everything in writing with precise wording ensures there’s no misunderstanding.

 Lots of service owners are guilty of overdoing things at times.
 Unfortunately, this can result in clients taking advantage of your team and your time.

 Have you ever replied to an email on a Sunday, although you’re only available Monday to Friday?
 If so, you’ll notice how client expectations suddenly shift.
 When that happens we’ve found being straightforward and explaining your limitations in a way clients can understand is the least painful solution.

 For example, setting hours of operation and maintaining them ensures your customers aren’t expecting replies to their messages on weekends.
 With that said, there are bad clients who might simply not respect your time or work.
 They ask for more than you can offer, often at a lower rate.
 It’s best to recognize this customer type early on, and not to engage with them in any business activities.